 Plan Now to Reduce AMT Exposure

 First the bad news: Despite passage of the Tax Cuts and Jobs Act (TCJA), the individual alternative minimum tax (AMT) is still in place.
-But there's some good news: The law has made AMT rules more taxpayer-friendly for 2018 through 2025.
+But there's some good news: The law has made AMT rules more taxpayer-friendly through 2025.
 In addition, other TCJA changes reduce the odds that you'll owe the AMT for those years.
 Even so, you may still benefit from taking steps now to avoid or minimize it.

 Know the Basics

 The AMT is connected to, but separate from, the regular federal income tax system.
 The difference is that the AMT taxes certain types of income that are tax-free under the regular income tax system.
 Also, the AMT disallows some regular tax breaks.